pretyflaco/bitcoingovernance/index.md

 Freedom exists on a gradient rather than as an absolute state.
 Even users who cannot personally audit code benefit enormously from the fact that others can and do, and that alternatives exist if the current implementation fails to serve their needs.

-## what should users do with their freedoms?
+## What should users do with their freedoms?

 Having freedom means nothing if it's not exercised responsibly.
 Free users have an obligation—both to themselves and to the network—to remain informed about proposed changes, to think critically about the implications of those changes, and to make decisions based on their understanding of what will preserve bitcoin's essential properties.